unixpickle/graphalicious/docs/VisualStyle/ChunkView.md

 Sometimes, the complete landscape will not be as wide as the canvas viewport.
 In this case, the complete landscape literally does not "fill up" the place where it is being rendered.
 The visual style of a *ChunkView* determines how it handles this situation.
 Sometimes, a *ChunkView* may visually stretch itself; other times, a *ChunkView* may choose to justify itself to the left or right of the canvas viewport.

-After a *ChunkView* is done drawing itself, it returns a **draw report**&mdash;a tuple `(x, width, x-markers)` specifying both the x-axis markers and the horizontal range of pixels within the canvas viewport that the partial landscape took up.
+After a *ChunkView* is done drawing itself, it returns a **draw report**&mdash;a tuple `(x, width, xMarkers)` specifying both the [XMarkers](XMarkers.md) and the horizontal range of pixels within the canvas viewport that the partial landscape took up.
 This is particularly useful for cases when the complete landscape is narrower than the canvas viewport, since it tells the *ContentView* how much screen real estate was actually taken up.

 The *ChunkView* can receive "pointer" events (normally equivalent to mouse events), allowing user interaction.
 These events can be used for hover effects and click handlers.
 The events themselves specify coordinates relative to the canvas.
 As a result, the *ChunkView* will need to request a re-draw in order to utilize the coordinates in any meaningful way.